tagsysx/MagCode/README.md

 ## 🚀 Getting Started

+> ⚠️ **IMPORTANT**: This project is under development and may have incomplete features, bugs, or breaking changes.
+It's intended for developers and researchers who want to contribute to or study the project.

 ### Prerequisites

 - **iOS Development**: Xcode 15.0+, macOS 12.0+
 - **Android Development**: Android Studio 2023+, JDK 17+
 - **Git**: For version control
 - **Device**: iPhone or Android device with camera for testing
+- **Patience**: This is a research project with ongoing development

 ### Quick Start